cjlarose/cjlarose.github.io/_posts/2016-12-31-advent-of-code-haskell.md

 ```
 ```

-## Use hlint, and run it in your editor
+## Run hlint on your code

 Control.Arrow what?

 [day6-part1]: https://github.com/cjlarose/advent-2016/commit/eafef0a97cd89a80c62b5ec2c64e080f83730cf6

-## Use zippers to represent a data structure along with a position within the data structure
+## Represent data structures along with positions within those structures using zippers

 Day 11: Generators

-## Use State monad when its cumbersome to represent all updates explicitly
+## Use the State monad when it's cumbersome to represent all updates explicitly

 Day 10: Balance Bots, Day 12: Monorail